What is an email newsletter?

 2. Choose the correct template for your theme

 The design of your newsletter should complement its theme.
-You should have a basic idea of what kind of content and images you’re going to have in your newsletter.
-This will help you decide in what order or layout you are going to put all of them together.
+This design includes the color scheme, layout, etc., of the newsletter.
+For this, you should have a basic idea of what kind of content and images you’re going to have in your newsletter.
+This will help you choose the correct template.

-Ensure that the template is mobile-responsive, visually appealing, and user-friendly.
-If your newsletter features a lot of visuals, choose a layout that emphasizes images.
-For text-heavy content, go for clean, minimalistic designs that prioritize readability.
+For instance, if your newsletter features a lot of visuals, choose a layout that emphasizes images.
+On the other hand, go for a clean and minimalistic design that prioritizes readability for text-heavy content.

 3. Curate or create content

-For example, here is a newsletter by Vitamin Stree.
+Here is a newsletter by Vitamin Stree as an example.
 They are primarily a brand that aims to change the narrative on gender and identity.
 They chose to talk about gaslighting because it is a very interesting topic that their audience might relate to and want to read.

 4. Enhance visual appeal